 If you have not used XBMC before, I suggest you find a guide to using the remote, or just play with the buttons.
 You will be amazed at the hidden facilities that are available.

-5. After you have installed the OS, there are a couple of housekeeping type processes that need to be completed.
+5. After you have installed the OS, this is not needed in later versions of EeeMC, there are a couple of housekeeping type processes that need to be completed.

 Access > Applications > Accessories > Terminal